What Are Interpersonal Skills? And How to Strengthen Them

 Build relationships

-Plan: “At the next company happy hour, I will speak to at least one person I don’t know.
-I will also engage a team member in a conversation, maybe noting a topic in mind that I have wanted to discuss with them for a while.”
+Plan: ‘At the next company happy hour, I will speak to at least one person I don’t know.
+I will also engage a team member in a conversation, maybe noting a topic I have wanted to discuss with them for some time now.

 Take an online class

-Problem: “There aren’t many opportunities for me to practice negotiation or persuasion in my current workplace.”
+Problem: ‘There aren’t many opportunities for me to practise negotiation or persuasion in my current workplace’.

 Ask for feedback or constructive criticism

 Wherever you go, whatever you choose to do with your career, you will interact with other people.
 Building solid relationships is key to getting that promotion, fostering team harmony, and dealing with conflict.
-The process of strengthening these skills can sometimes be tough and force you outside of your comfort zone, but the reward is well worth it.
-Being part of a team, such as a sports or creative arts team, can help you practice transferable skills that can be applied to your professional networking and career success.
+The process of strengthening these skills can sometimes be challenging and force you outside of your comfort zone, but the reward is well worth it.
+Being part of a team, such as a sports team or joining a club, can help you practise interpersonal skills that can contribute to your professional networking and career success.

+Here are some ways to apply the skills to each part of the job search:

+Interpersonal skills are defined by how you deal with different personalities in dynamic situations, so demonstrating them on a CV can be difficult.
+CVs tend to list technical skills needed to get the job done.

-Performing well in a job interview also requires interpersonal skills—only this time you can show the potential employer through your actions and conversation just how your skills might play out if you land the role.
+Performing well in a job interview also requires interpersonal skills.
+Unlike when you prepare your CV, an interview offers an opportunity to showcase your skills to potential employers through your actions and conversation.
 For example, you can explain a scenario in which you used communication to relay a breach of ethics to several stakeholders through different communication channels as a health care professional.

 Some jobs require behavioural interviews, in which the STAR method (situation, task, action, and result) can be effective.
 This is an excellent opportunity to integrate interpersonal skills and demonstrate how you resolved a conflict or performed well under pressure.